Collaborative Document Editing with Multiple Users and AI Agents: User Study

 \subsubsection{Writing with the prototype (7 days)}

-For this main part of the study, our web app guided participants through the following steps: \begin{enumerate} \item \textbf{Introduction questionnaire (5 minutes):} It covered demographic information and writing experience. \item \textbf{Task briefing (20 minutes):} Participants could choose between two collaborative writing tasks: either working on a real task of their own, or, if none was available, writing an essay about the positive and negative aspects of AI in daily life.
-The briefing also included a page explaining the prototype's features through text and videos. \item \textbf{Writing task (7 days):} Participants used a join code to access their shared document.
-They could then collaborate on the task.
-Each group was free to decide how to approach the task and collaborate on the document. \item \textbf{Final questionnaire (25 minutes):} Participants rated their experience with the prototype and answered SUS~\cite{sus_eval} and CSI~\cite{csi} questionnaires.
-They also evaluated the individual features, and provided open comments on their negative and positive aspects. \end{enumerate}
+The procedure was coordinated via the \textit{StudyAlign} web application \cite{Lehmann2025_studyalign}, which integrated the questionnaires, writing task and description page, and access to the prototype. \begin{enumerate} \item \textbf{Introduction questionnaire (5 minutes):} It covered demographic information and writing experience. \item \textbf{Task briefing (20 minutes):} Participants chose between two tasks -- either working on a real task of their own, or, if none was available, writing an essay on positive and negative aspects of AI in daily life.
+The briefing explained the prototype's features through text and videos. \item \textbf{Writing task (7 days):} Participants used a join code to access their shared document.
+Groups were free to decide how to approach the task and collaboration. \item \textbf{Final questionnaire (25 minutes):} Participants answered SUS~\cite{sus_eval} and CSI~\cite{csi} questionnaires, evaluated individual features, and provided comments on pros and cons. \end{enumerate}